Seyi38/Breast_Cancer_Prediction/README.md

 A plot of the class distribution shows that 357 of the tumours in the dataset are benign while 212 of the tumours are malignent.
 This is seen in the plot below.

+Malignant tumours have larger radius on average.

+The features of Malignant tumours as seen from the boxplot are larger and have great variability than those of the benign tumours.

+When we compare the features of the Benign and Malignant tumours, we see that Malignant tumors have larger features on average hence size could be a distinguishing factor between benign and malignant tumours.

+## FEATURE SELECTION